 3. I Hate Camping

-The window let in the breeze of the absolute most perfect temperature.
+The window let in a breeze of the absolute most perfect temperature.
 Every day had just the right amount of mildness.
 No drippy nostrils or frozen toes did I wake up to.
 If this was the outcome of global warming, bring it on!
-I was lying in my cushy basket by the window of Frodo's room, eating a sack of these Elvish pasties, which had the texture of moist sugarcookies, but they tasted somewhere between vanilla, ginger and coconut, except much, much better.
+I was lying in my cushy basket by the window of Frodo's room, eating a sack of these Elvish pastries, which had the texture of moist sugarcookies, but they tasted somewhere between vanilla, ginger, and coconut, except much, much better.
 I had been given a constant diet of fish the past few weeks by the most generous Elves.
-But let me tell you, fish for breakfast, for lunch, for dinner gets old.
+But let me tell you, fish for breakfast, for lunch, and for dinner gets old.
 And even Frodo must have been tired of the smell, so he insisted that I get a variety and the greatest of what the Elven cooks had to offer.

 A lot and nothing had happened between now and the Council.
 To recap, Sam had not been seen since.
 Elrond sent out searchers, and Aragorn, Gandalf and the Hobbits (excluding Frodo) fretted and woed, and still nothing was found of the poor fellow.
 Both Merry and Pippin were annoyed they had not gotten into the Council, yet when they heard of Sam's disappearance, they forgot to be distraught about their exclusion and began to prod Frodo, one such incidence being just an hour ago, before Frodo left the room to do whatever.

-"I still don't believe it, cousin, I don't," Merry shook his head.
+"I still don't believe it, cousin, I don't."
+Merry shook his head.

 "What has gotten into you, Frodo!"
 Pippin exclaimed.
 Merry nudged him; obviously he wanted them to be more subtle.

 "It's simple as day and night."
 Frodo picked at his nails, his tone as airy as though he were talking with a nosy four-year-old.
 "I was meant to bear the Ring to Mordor.
 I have to go."